Sakpal/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/ledger/utxo-ledger/vault-queries.md

 ## How a State is Represented in the Database

-Each state type can be represented as a JSON string (`custom_representation` column in the database), we can use that JSON representation to write our vault named queries.
+Each state type can be represented as a JSON string (`custom_representation` column in the database), use that JSON representation to write the vault named queries.
 However, this representation needs to be pre-defined.

- In order to do that we need an implementation of the `net.corda.v5.ledger.utxo.query.json.ContractStateVaultJsonFactory<T>` interface.
+Implement the `net.corda.v5.ledger.utxo.query.json.ContractStateVaultJsonFactory<T>` interface.
 The `<T>` parameter is the type of the state we want to represent.

-Let’s say we have a very simple state type called `TestState` and a simple contract called `TestContract` it would look like the following:
+For example, a state type called `TestState` and a simple contract called `TestContract` it would look like the following:

 ```kotlin
 package com.r3.corda.demo.contract